Last updated on November 3, 2023

 And the breadth of all mankind?”

-As a Christian author, when I look for goodness in this great universe God has created, I feel His story in verse:
+As a Christian author, when I look for Goodness, I feel His-Story in verse:

 in the Garden of Eden,